Shemeen62/Shemeen62/README.md

 I’m a Computer Science undergraduate at NSBM✨

-🌱 I’m currently learning Java
+🌱 I’m currently working on my final year research project
 <!--
 **Shemeen62/Shemeen62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.